fkarg/fkarg.github.io/drafts/seven-habits.md

     - determine what results would constitute fully acceptable solutions
     - identify possible actions

+TLDR; Aiming for everyone to profit from a deal is the only way to avoid malicious compliance and one-sided resentment.
+Solve their problem too, not just yours.

 ### Habit 5: Seek First to Understand, Then to Be Understood
 - often, we don't really listen to other people and want to provide a quick fix